The Classic Slovenian View

 This stunning view is indicative of the many wonderful scenes you can find all across Slovenia.
 Everywhere you go you’ll see churches backed by towering alpine mountains like this.
 In this case though, the Saint Thomas Church sits on a small hill backed by the beautiful Kamnik Alps and is a truly unique scene indeed.
 The mountains behind it are Mount Grintovec

 Once I had the location, I visited it many times in the mornings.
 It’s a morning shot, as the sun rises and illuminates the church from the right.
 In the early morning in winter, as the sun is further south, the first place it hits is the church itself.
-I wouldn’t have believe it possible had I not seen it for myself.
+I wouldn’t have believed it possible had I not seen it for myself.

 Unlike many great photographic viewpoints, this view is easy to get to and is a roadside shot.
 Quite useful for when you get there early: no need to leave much earlier in order to hike out.
 It’s a 45-minute drive from the capital, Ljubljana via Skofja Loka.

 The viewpoint is a place called Rantovše hill.
 To get there go through Skofja Loka and head on towards Železniki then take the turn off for Spodnja Luša.
 Keep driving and you will eventually see a sign on the left for Rantovše.
 Head on up this twisty road until you see the viewpoint, a grassy layby on your left.

 Saint Thomas Church is a morning shot, and best in winter but also good other times of the year.
 It’s best in winter because the sun is further south and rises directly to the right of the church.
 This is when it illuminates the church and hill from the side.

 In late Spring and summer, as the sun moves more north, then the sun rises behind Grintovec Mountain.

 Winter sunrise photos

 Unfortunately the church is not lit at night